 Sometimes legs start hurting as a consequence of an epidural or spinal you get for delivery.
 If your legs keep hurting once you get home, you can get compression socks to ensure your legs are not giving you a hard time along with new mom struggles.

 Do not pick anything heavier than the baby.
 If you have a toddler, do not hold her out of emotions for at least 2 weeks.
 Please DO NOT PICK older kids up for at least two weeks.

 Your body from inside takes a while to heal.
 But heavy lifting and not resting may cause an “umbilical hernia” and you might end up again in the hospital for another surgery.
 In adults, too much abdominal pressure could cause an umbilical hernia, in case you have multiple surgeries back to back.

 6. Wearing Belly belt

-Hospitals provide you with belly belt after a C-section.
+Hospitals provide you with a belly belt after a C-section.
 It is highly recommended to wear belly wrap, it will not only help you with a lot of support around your abdominal area but also it will help you get in shape by shrinking your abdominal muscles quickly.

 7. Avoid stairs